-Islam places great emphasis on manners and on the proper way to deal with others, regardless of age, sex, color, religion or creed.
+Islam places great emphasis on manners and on the proper way to deal with others, regardless of age, sex, colour, religion, or creed.

-Relations between people are very important in Islam, and maintaining good dealings with others should be a main priority of all practicing Muslims of all ages.
+Relations between people are very important in Islam, and maintaining good dealings with others should be a main priority for all practicing Muslims of all ages.

-The importance of this is illustrated in the hadith by Prophet Muhammad (peace and blessings be upon him), who summarized the goal of his entire message into the perfection of the best of manners, where he cited:
+The importance of this is illustrated in the hadith by Prophet Muhammad (PBUH), who summarised the goal of his entire message into the perfection of the best of manners, where he cited:

 Regarding this, Allah Almighty says: